-- The most represented age group of respondents was the 35-44 year age group (27%). - When asked in which area they spend most of their time respondents identified broadly represented all identified study areas.
-Murwillumbah was most represented with 24%, whilst Kingscliff was least represented with 15.7%. - 23.1% of respondents identified as having a disability or caring for someone with a disability.
-Of these people, 81.6% identified as having or caring for someone with a physical disability. - 62.5% of respondents selected 'bicycle' as something they use when accessing local shops and neighbourhoods. - Tweed City Shopping Centre was most commonly identified as a location regularly visited, followed by Tweed Centro, Murwillumbah CBD and Kingscliff Shopping Centre. - 48% of respondents said they used a private vehicle to access key locations and 34.2% said they used pedestrian routes. - The most commonly identified reason for not using pedestrian routes more frequently to access key locations was 'the routes don't feel safe' and Lack of pedestrian crossings (both recorded 38.1%). - Only 22.7% of respondents said it was easy or always easy to move around key locations using pedestrian routes, while 48.5% said it was difficult or always difficult. - 'Footpath condition and width' was the most commonly identified priority for improvement to the pedestrian network, followed by 'pedestrian crossing locations', 'access for wheelchairs/mobility scooters' and 'access for prams and/or families with young children'.
+- The majority of respondents are in the 35-44 year age group (32%). - The majority of respondents identified Tweed Heads South as the study area they spend most of their time (26.5%). - 23.8% of respondents identified as having a disability or caring for someone with a disability.
+Of these people, 66.7% identified as having or caring for someone with a physical disability. - 65.5% of respondents selected 'bicycle' as something they use when accessing local shops and neighbourhoods. - Tweed City Shopping Centre was most commonly identified as a location regularly visited, followed by Tweed Centro, Kingscliff Shopping Centre and Murwillumbah CBD. - 83% of respondents said they used a private vehicle to access key locations and 56.3% said they used pedestrian routes. - The most commonly identified reason for not using pedestrian routes more frequently to access key locations was 'the routes don't feel safe' (38.1%). - Only 25.5% of respondents said it was easy or always easy to move around key locations using pedestrian routes, while 46.3% said it was difficult or always difficult. - 'Footpath condition and width' was the most commonly identified priority for improvement to the pedestrian network, followed by 'pedestrian crossing locations', 'access for cyclists' and 'access for wheelchairs/mobility scooters'.